 - water as needed

-- 2 pinches hing/asafetida, for the tempering
+- 2 pinches of hing/asafetida

 - Wash fenugreek leaves.
 Pat dry them.
 Finely chop, keep aside.

 - Take out the cooked log.
-Chop it into about 1/2 inch thick slices when it is still warm.
+Chop it into about 1/2-inch thick slices when it is still warm.

 - Now, you have to add tempering to the muthias.
 Heat some oil in a pan.
 Add mustard seeds, sesame seeds, curry leaves, and hing powder.
 Let the mustard crackle.

 - Place the slices on the pan, one touching the other.
 Fry them till golden on both sides.

 - The mouthwatering fenugreek-leaf steamed dumplings (methi muthiya) are ready to serve.
 Eat them hot or warm.
 Enjoy the taste!

 - Patting the fenugreek leaves dry is required.
 Don't skip this step.
 Also, don't add water directly onto the leaves.
 That will make them taste bitter.

 - Steam cook the muthias as per the instructions.
 Overcooking them may result in bad muthias.

 - While mixing the muthias with the tempering (last step), I used less oil.
 If you are making these dumplings for young adults, you can roast them crisp using more oil.
 It will taste better with a little more oil.